 Girls' Lacrosse: Ali Giovannone

-Kent Denver’s newest coach, Ali Giovannone has been coaching girls’ lacrosse for seven years.
-This is her first year coaching Kent Denver’s team, though she volunteered with the team in 2016 during the post-season.
+Kent Denver’s newest coach, Ali Giovannone has been coaching girls’ lacrosse for eight years.
+This is her second year coaching Kent Denver’s team, though she volunteered with the team in 2016 during the post-season.

 “Athletics builds character, teaches sacrifice, develops communication skills, and teaches compromise,” says Coach Giovannone.
 “Athletics prepare students to overcome challenges in a smaller setting, and those lessons are applicable later in life.”